nottolivc/game-of-life-fe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Development branch on Netlify: (https://silly-noyce-305b0a.netlify.app/)
 <br />

 ## Cellular Automata and Conway's "Game of Life"
 Welcome to John Conway's "Game of Life"!
 This is a computer science classic from 1970, a program that simulates a cellular automaton (plural automata).
 It has connections to all kinds of different aspects of computer science and nature.

 ## Tech Used

-- React
+- React (Hooks)
-- Material UI/Design
+- Material UI
-- React Hooks
 - Express
 - Node.js
-- SQLite
 - PostgreSQL
 - Heroku
 - bcryptjs
 - npm
-- json web tokens
+- JWT/json web tokens
 - Knex ORM
 - Three.js
 - Threejs Fiber
 - Drei
 - Axios
-- React spring & react-router
+- React spring & react-router-dom

 ## Rules